Frequently asked questions about the 50 Fountains Challenge.

 Can individuals take the challenge?

-Either way please go on social media and use the hashtag #50fountainchallenge to promote this challenge and encourage residents and service users to contact their local authorities to commit to meeting this challenge.
+Either way please go on social media and use the hashtag #50fountainchallenge to promote this challenge and encourage your local authority to get involved.

 Where can I find out how many fountains there are in my area?